 Fotis Dulos, estranged husband of Connecticut missing mother, Jennifer Dulos, and his girlfriend arraigned

-NORWALK, Conn. -- Fotis Dulos, the estranged husband of Jennifer Dulos, the Connecticut mother of five who has been missing for more than a week, is likely to face further charges in the coming days, prosecutors said during a Monday arraignment on evidence tampering allegations, and asked Dulos' bail be kept at $500,000.
+NORWALK, Conn. -- A man police believe to be Fotis Dulos, the estranged husband of Jennifer Dulos, the Connecticut mother of five who has been missing for more than a week, was caught on multiple surveillance cameras the night she was reported missing throwing out numerous garbage bags and items "which appeared to be stained with a substance consistent with the appearance of blood," according to court documents revealed Monday.

+Fotis Dulos is likely to face further charges in the coming days, prosecutors said during a Monday arraignment on evidence tampering allegations during which they asked that Dulos' bail be kept at $500,000.
 No plea was entered by Dulos or his girlfriend, who was also arraigned on tampering charges in a separate hearing Monday at Norwalk Superior Court.

-Dulos, 51, and girlfriend Michelle Troconis, 44, were arrested late Saturday at a hotel in Avon, Conn., on charges of tampering with evidence and hindering prosecution relating to the disappearance of Jennifer Dulos.
+Dulos, 51, and girlfriend Michelle Troconis, 44, were arrested late Saturday at a hotel in Avon, Conn., on charges of tampering and hindering prosecution relating to the disappearance of Jennifer Dulos.
 Dulos' lawyer Monday said it was unlikely he would be able to post bail immediately.
 Troconis' attorney said she would be able to make her $500,000 bail Monday.
-She will have to wear a GPS monitor.
+She will have to wear a GPS monitor when released, officials said.

+In court documents filed Monday, police said video footage from the night Jennifer Dulos was reported missing showed a man who appeared to be Fotis Dulos wearing a light-colored shirt and baseball cap emerging from a Ford pickup and placing "multiple garbage bags into various trash receptacles."

+Authorities claim Fotis Dulos' girlfriend Michelle Troconis was also caught on tape "leaning out of the passenger seat of the Ford pickup and either placing something on the ground or picking up an item."

 Troconis, a multilingual high-roller who has interviewed celebrities on television and helped launch an upscale ski resort in Argentina, arrived at the courthouse first.
 Her brown hair was tied up in a ponytail and she did not speak to the media.
 Fotis Dulos arrived in court soon after wearing an orange jumpsuit.

 Fotis Dulos and Troconis became romantically involved about a year before Jennifer Dulos filed for divorce and moved to the close-knit community in New Canaan.
-Authorities have hinted other charges against the couple could be coming soon.

 HUSBAND OF MISSING CONNECTICUT MOM ARRESTED, CHARGED WITH HINDERING PROSECUTION, TAMPERING WITH EVIDENCE